 Building Vajra: A Different Path

 When I started Vajra, I wanted to combine ideas from different paradigms while using category theory to think about and organize the code.
-Having learnt about some of the aspects of category theory, I realized that this was a kind of scaffolding for other mathematics to be defined and built, and does not provide any differentiating capability in and of itself.
-So my approach was to use category theory to reframe the way we think about search.
+Category theory provides a scaffolding for structuring mathematical abstractions (morphisms, functors, coalgebras) that map naturally onto search operations.
+My approach was to use this framing to reframe how we think about search, then combine it with aggressive engineering optimizations.

 We have discussed above how we need to compute inverted indexes, inverse document frequency, and perform BM25 computation and top-k sorting.
 These things don't change from implementation to implementation, and Vajra is no different in implementing these also in its pipeline, since after all, it too is a BM25 search engine.
 However the way these are implemented allows a kind of lazy computation and caching that is not implemented in other frameworks.
 Let's see more below.